jamieroszel22/vibewrite/README.md

   1. Enter a prompt (e.g., "Write an intro about AI").
   2. Select an available model from the dropdown (these are pulled from your local Ollama instance).
   3. Click "Draft with LLM" — the response is appended to your markdown.
+- **Grammar Checking:**
+  1. Click "Analyze for Issues" to check your text for grammatical errors.
+  2. Review suggestions in the Analysis panel.
+Suggestions are displayed with inline highlighting of changes (additions in green, deletions in red).
+  3. Click "Apply Suggestion for Paragraph X" to apply corrections for the entire paragraph.
 - **Formatting:** Use the toolbar buttons for quick markdown syntax.
 - **Theme:** Toggle between light and dark mode using the button in the top right.
 - **Status messages** will indicate LLM drafting progress and any errors.